 10 Things to Know Before Starting Your Hotel Construction Project

-If you are a hotel Developer, Owner or Operator that’s building a new or renovating an existing property, it’s important to get your project online and to start generating revenue as soon as possible.
-Consider these 10 important steps before starting your hotel construction project.
+If you are a hotel Developer, Owner or Operator that’s building a new or renovating an existing property, consider these 10 things to know before starting your hotel construction project.
+It’s important to get your project online and to start generating revenue as soon as possible.

 The stronger your pre-planning process, the greater the chance your hospitality project performs well and sets you up for long-term success.
 Strong pre-planning helps eliminate unforeseen issues and contributes to informed, prompt decision-making.
 Delaying decisions often results in increased risks to a project’s successful outcome.
 A general rule for all construction decision-making is “the earlier the better.”